RustCrypto/utils/blobby/README.md

 numbers.

 File starts with a number of de-duplicated blobs `d`.
 It followed by `d` entries.
-Each entry starts with an integer `m`, immediately folowed by `m` bytes representing de-duplicated binary blob.
+Each entry starts with an integer `m`, immediately followed by `m` bytes representing de-duplicated binary blob.

 Next follows unspecified number of entries representing sequence of stored